 YES We Can: Our Statement on Racial Injustice

 Youth Enrichment Services has been entrenched in the grassroots day to day lives of young teens and their families through the struggles of accessing opportunities for social advancement, cultural enrichment, workforce development, and overall empowerment.
-We recognize our efforts for equity and access must continue for the sake of our youth and their futures.
+We recognize our efforts for equity, justice, and access must continue for the sake of our youth and their futures.

 'We're losing our kids': Black youth suicide rate rising far faster than for whites; coronavirus, police violence deepen trauma